MhmdFais/Java-Projects/README.md

 VAVUNIYA - JAFFNA : 400.00  // additional charges 25%
 ANURATHAPURA - COLOMBO : 400.00 // additional charges 25%
 VAVUNIYA - COLOMBO : 700.00 // additional charges 25%

+### ATM Machine
+This is a simple ATM machine program.
+The user can deposit, withdraw, check balance and change pin.
+The program uses a switch case to implement the menu.